 - The steering linkage on one side of the vehicle has been bent or damaged.

 Replace any tires that are causing

-Tread depth can also be an issue, as tyres with too little tread have less grip on the road.
-If this is the case then they will experience more “road-friction” and will therefore pull more towards that side of the vehicle.
+Tread depth can also be an issue, as tires with too little tread have less grip on the road.
+If this is the case then they will experience more “road friction” and will therefore pull more towards that side of the vehicle.